 As for the accepted formats, most ad networks accept JPEG, JPG, PNG, and GIF.
 Not all networks accept HTML5, but all the major players do, including Google AdWords.
 Animated banners come with their own technical specifications, while image banners only need to be under 150 kb in size, and of course, be compliant.

-The easiest way to get animated banners for your campaign is through Bannersnack.
-We already have a full gallery of animated banner templates, all of them compliant with AdWords.
+The easiest way to get animated banners for your campaign is through Bannersnack’s banner maker feature.
+We already have a full gallery of animated banner templates, all of them compliant with the AdWords display ads.
 At the same time, you can create your unique designs and animations within minutes.

 We make sure that the final product will be a valid asset and if kept within the AdWords guidelines, you won’t have any problems using the banner.